schism-dev/schism/docs/modules/fabm.md

 ## Obtaining the FABM framework code

 The FABM framework code is hosted separately, as are some of the ecosystem model codes.
-The SCHISM host provided here is compatible with both the deprecated `version 0` of the FABM framework and the current `version 1`.
+The SCHISM host provided here is compatible with both the deprecated `version 0` of the FABM framework and the current versions `version 1` and `version 2`.

 The required FABM code can be downloaded from
 1. the official repository https://github.com/fabm-model/fabm